samberthol/bigquery-machinelearning/README.md

 See below the next section to explore how you can use the created models.

-We will be choosing our training models as per the recommended [Selection guide](https://cloud.google.com/bigquery/docs/bqml-introduction#model_selection_guide) proposed by Google Cloud
+We will be choosing our training models as per the recommended [selection guide](https://cloud.google.com/bigquery/docs/bqml-introduction#model_selection_guide) proposed by Google Cloud
 <p align="center">
 <img src="https://cloud.google.com/static/bigquery/images/ml-model-cheatsheet.svg" alt="category" width="600"/>
 </p>